 The patch needs to be cut precisely to size and joined to the existing carpet using the carpet tape.

-A lot of money can be saved if this works out.
+A lot of classic car restoration budget can be saved if this works out.

-If, however, the carpet has been badly cut or well worn, there remains only one option - to replace it in its entirety.
+If, however, the carpet has been badly cut or well worn, there remains only one option - to replace them .

 Got a question, a comment, a suggestion or an offer??? - FEEL FREE TO CONTACT US ANYTIME!!